Contact topology and non-equilibrium thermodynamics: Stability and interlinking

 \subsection{Attractors and repellers}

 We start with general preliminaries on attractors and repellers.
-Given a complete continuous flow $\{ \varphi^t\}$, $t\in\R$, on a topological space $Z$, a set $Y\subset Z$ and a compact subset $Q\subset \bY$, we say that $Q$ is a {\it local attractor in $Y$ of the flow $\{ \varphi^t\}$} if it is invariant under the flow and there exists a neighborhood $U$ of $Q$ with the following property: for every $x \in U\cap Y$ and for every neighborhood $U'$ of $Q$ there exists $t_0$ such that $\varphi^t (x) \subset U'$ for all $t>t_0$.
-Such a neighborhood $U$ will be called an {\it attracting neighborhood of $Q$ for $Y$ and $\{ \varphi^t\}$}.
-If the same holds for all $t < -t_0$, the set $Q$ is called a {\it local repeller in $Y$ of the flow $\{\varphi^t\}$} and the corresponding neighborhood $U$ is called a {\it repelling neighborhood of $Q$ for $Y$ and $\{ \varphi^t\}$}.
-If an attracting/repelling neighborhood $U$ can be chosen so that $Y\subset U$, we say that $Q$ is a {\it global attractor/repeller} in $Y$ of the flow $\{ \varphi^t\}$.
+Given a complete continuous flow $\{ \varphi^t\}$, $t\in\R$, on a topological space $Z$, a set $Y\subset Z$ and a compact subset $Q\subset \text{Closure}(Y)$, we say that $Q$ is a {\it local attractor in $Y$ of the flow $\{ \varphi^t\}$} if it is invariant under the flow and there exists a neighbourhood $U$ of $Q$ with the following property: for every $x \in U\cap Y$ and for every neighbourhood $U'$ of $Q$ there exists $t_0$ such that $\varphi^t (x) \in U'$ for all $t>t_0$.
+Such a neighbourhood $U$ will be called an {\it attracting neighbourhood of $Q$ for $Y$ and $\{ \varphi^t\}$}.
+If the same holds for all $t < -t_0$, the set $Q$ is called a {\it local repeller in $Y$ of the flow $\{\varphi^t\}$} and the corresponding neighbourhood $U$ is called a {\it repelling neighbourhood of $Q$ for $Y$ and $\{ \varphi^t\}$}.
+If an attracting/repelling neighbourhood $U$ can be chosen so that $Y\subset U$, we say that $Q$ is a {\it global attractor/repeller} in $Y$ of the flow $\{ \varphi^t\}$.
+A global attractor/repeller in $Z$ is simply called {\it attractor/repeller}.